git-tfs/git-tfs/doc/usecases/working_with_no_branches.md

     git tfs list-remote-branches http://tfs:8080/tfs/DefaultCollection

-You will have an output like that (showing branch linked to its parent branch) :
+You will have an output like that (showing children branches linked to there parent branch) :

      $/project/trunk [*]
      |
      +- $/project/branch1